Unidata/science-gateway/openstack/readme.md

 CLUSTER=k8s-unidata bash -c 'sh terraform_apply.sh'
 ```

-Once, the script is complete, let the VMs settle for a while (let's say an hour).
+Once, the script is complete, let the VMs settle for a while (let's say ten minutes).
 Behind the scenes `dpkg` is running on the newly created VMs which can take some time to complete.

 <a id="h:05F9D0A2"></a>